NotTimTam/jtf/SYNTAX.md

 -   If a coordinate, (`[x, y]`) or an item in a coordinate array (`[[x, x, x, x], y]`) is a string, it is handled as a delimiter:
     -   A string containing an integer is treated as an integer.
     -   A string containing two integers, separated by a colon (`":"`) will be treated as a span of values, from the first, to (but not including) the last.
 I.e. `"2:6"` resolves to `[2, 3, 4, 5]`.
-    -   A string containing an integer proceeded by a colon will resolve to indeces 0 to the strings value. (`":4"` is treated as `[0, 1, 2, 3]`)
+    -   A string containing an integer preceded by a colon will resolve to indeces 0 to the strings value. (`":4"` is treated as `[0, 1, 2, 3]`)
     -   Likewise, a colon following an integer indicates the integer and every index after it are targeted. (`"4:"` is treated as `[4, 5, 6, ...]`)
     -   A string contain just a colon targets all indeces. (`":"`)
     -   All other strings are invalid.